 Learn Who and What is on the Ballot

 Are you registered to vote?
 Of course, you are!
-If you are registering in Ohio, please check the Lorain County Board of Elections at www.voteloraincountyohio.gov to verify that you have successfully registered.
-Even if you’re sure you have, check again because many forms do not get processed because of simple mistakes.
-If your registration did not go through, please submit another form.
+If you are registered in Ohio, please check the Lorain County Board of Elections at www.voteloraincountyohio.gov to verify that you have successfully registered.
+If you are not in the same dormitory or apartment as you were when you last voted in Ohio, you need to update your voter registration.
+Look for voter registration drives on campus this spring or contact email@example.com or firstname.lastname@example.org for more information.

 Plan Your Vote: Here’s How